CodePenDay/hamburg-16-september-2017/RECAP.md

 ## 🤔 This can be improved
 * There has to be a min. amount of volunteers (at least 3) that know what will happen at the event and are there to help all the time
-* The quality of the stream should be improved
-* Save the stream directly onto the harddrive to get better quality in the output file
 * Grab the signal of the projector and record the screen of the presenter
 * Preparing the food for 100 people was too much for the amount of orgas + "forced volunteers" and we have to think of something else or plan it better
-* Time issues after the dinner: Tim thought that the dinner was too short, so he moved the final talks to 8pm.
-This was too late
+* Time issues after the dinner
+  * Tim thought that the dinner was too short, so he moved the final talks to 8pm
+  * This was too late
-* As the MC I have to watch every talk without any interruption, so tweeting / photos of the current talk should be handled by someone else
+* The MC has to watch every talk without any interruption
+* Tweeting / photos of the current talk should be handled by a volunteer
-* Have one person dedicated for registration
+* At least one volunteer dedicated to registration
-* Test the live streaming setup at least a day before and see the result on YouTube (we only have mono sound)
+* Live streaming should be saved on the harddrive
+  * get better quality in the output file
+* Live streaming should be fully tested before the day of the meetup (Video & Audio)
+  * The quality of the stream should be improved
+  * Audio was only recorded as mono
+* Prints should be done before the day of the meetup

 ## 🤓 Ideas for next time